cowniflow/TLM/README.md

 ### output

-The output from tlm.py are stored here.
-These include:
+The output from tlm.py is stored here.
+This includes:
 - lakes.nc: A netcdf file containing permanent water and land (i.e. drained) area, ages and type of the lake and DLB objects, as well as their id and coordinates at every time step.
 - area_water_frac.txt: A timeseries of the water area fraction.
 - area_drained_frac.tx: A timeseries of the drained area fraction.